runtimeverification/evm-semantics/include/kframework/foundry.md

       [priority(40)]
 ```

-We define a new rule for the `#halt` production that will trigger the `#endPrank` rules if the prank was set only for a single call and if the current call depth is equal to the depth at which `prank` was invoked plus one.
+We define a new rule for the `#halt ~> #return _ _` production that will trigger the `#endPrank` rules if the prank was set only for a single call and if the current call depth is equal to the depth at which `prank` was invoked plus one.

 ```{.k .bytes}